Open-Source-Software-Neighborhood-Watch/deps2repos/README.md

 of the top-level dependencies and the dependencies of those top-level dependencies.
 In other words, this tool does not **yet** traverse the entire npm dependency list.

+The Julia functionality is also in an early stage.
+When a user selects Julia, this program identifies all package.toml files recursively in a directory and then outputs each source code link associated with those packages.

 ## Installation